• Skip to main content

 We flew out of JFK International at 12:30 AM and were promptly served an unexpected, late-night dinner.
 I'd already eaten at an overpriced airport bar but ate once again as it was something to do.

-As the foodservice wound down, the cabin lights were dimmed.
+As the food service wound down, the cabin lights were dimmed.
 I'd gotten a refill on my cup of water as I didn't have a bottle on me.

 (Sidenote: Airport terminals should always have at least one drink vending machine available for late-night flights.
-Yea, I'm looking at you JFK Terminal 5.)
+Yea, I'm looking at you, JFK Terminal 5.)

-I apparently fell asleep and then knocked over the cup, because the next thing I knew, the water had spilled all over my lap — I was soaking wet.
+I apparently fell asleep and then knocked over the cup because the next thing I knew, the water had spilled all over my lap -- I was soaking wet.

-I immediately hit the stewardess button on my armrest, hoping to get some napkins, but nobody showed up.
 I always get a window seat, so I was boxed in by a sleeping passenger.
 Being drowsy myself, I wasn't in the mood to rowse him to get to the bathroom.

 In my semi-unconscious haze, I continued to look back down the aisle behind me for help, but none arrived despite my light remaining on for at least 30 minutes, if not all night.
-It's ironic one of the rare times I use the stewardess button, nobody arrived.

 Eventually, I gave up and caught a few hours of sleep.